matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 ## Solidity/Vyper support

 Compiling Solidity to zkEVM bytecode requires a special compiler.
-For the time being Solidity `>=0.4.10` versions are supported, though it is still recommended to use `^0.8.0` as the most stable ones.
+For the time being Solidity `>=0.4.10` versions are supported, though we strongly recommended to use `^0.8.0` as the most stable ones.
 Vyper `^0.3.3` is also supported.

-Although, older version of Solidity are supported, here are some of their limitations in zkSync:
+Although, older version of Solidity as stated above are supported, here are some of their limitations in zkSync:
 - Contract-local recursion is not supported.
 - Internal function pointers are not supported.